-The planning area for this SCI consists of the regulated boundary for the Wabos North Conservation Reserve (Section 10.0, Map 1).
-However, to fully protect values within the conservation reserve, additional consideration within larger land use planning initiatives will be required.
+The planning area for this SCI consists of the regulated boundary for the Wabos South Conservation Reserve (see Section 10, Map 1c).
+However, to fully protect values within the conservation reserve, additional consideration within larger land use planning initiatives may be required.
 The forest management planning process is an example of how adjacent land management may consider sensitive features within the conservation reserve boundary.